Bank of England ready to ramp up stimulus if needed - Bailey

-LONDON, Nov 5 (Reuters) - The Bank of England is ready to pump more stimulus into Britain’s economy if the outlook for inflation weakens, Governor Andrew Bailey said on Thursday after the central bank ramped up its bond-buying programme by 150 billion pounds ($195 billion).
+LONDON (Reuters) - The Bank of England is ready to pump more stimulus into Britain’s economy if the outlook for inflation weakens, Governor Andrew Bailey said on Thursday after the central bank ramped up its bond-buying programme by 150 billion pounds.

 “The committee stands ready to take whatever additional action is necessary to achieve its remit,” Bailey told reporters.